nizamphoenix/DataEngineering/README.md

    - Dataflow writes using BigQuery I/O transforms
 The supported file formats are CSV, Avro, Parquet, ORC, JSON, Firestore exports, Datastore exports.

-When data is loaded into BigQuery, it is converted into columnar format, BigQuery's storage format.
+- When data is loaded into BigQuery, it is converted into columnar format, BigQuery's storage format.
-BigQuery encodes data in UTF-8, if it can't then it represents the character by a �
+- BigQuery encodes data in UTF-8, if it can't then it represents the character by a �
+- Avro binary format is the *preferred* format for loading both compressed and uncompressed data; parquet, ORC are also good but not preferred; CSV,JSON are used if data is uncompressed and if bandwidth is less then compress with **gzip** only.